zuozhenggh/learning-library/common/labs/cloud-login/pre-register-free-tier-account.md

 * A valid email address
 * Ability to receive SMS text verification (only if your email isn't recognized)

-> **Note**: Interfaces in the following screenshots may be different from interfaces you will see.
+> **Note**: Interfaces in the following screenshots may look different from the interfaces you will see.

 ## Task 1: Create Your Free Trial Account